Aneesuk123/DevOps_Azure_Terraform_Python_CourseOutline/README.md

      <a href=https://www.devopsworld.co.in/2025/11/terraform-quiz.html> Terraform Quiz </a>

 5. <a href=https://www.devopsworld.co.in/p/docker-tutorials.html>Docker Tutorial </a>

+      <a href=https://www.devopsworld.co.in/2020/06/docker-quiz-for-you.html> Docker Quiz </a>

+6. <a href=https://www.devopsworld.co.in/p/kubernetes-tutorials.html> Kubernetes Tutorials </a>

 ## Weekwise Schedule